 4. Exercise-oriented events to prevent lifestyle diseases

-As a result of such initiatives, the Company was recognized as a 2018 “White 500” organization under the Certified Health & Productivity Management Outstanding Organizations Recognition Program, conducted jointly by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi.
+As a result of the above initiatives, we have been recognized as a "2020 Certified Health & Productivity Management Outstanding Organization" under the Certified Health and Productivity Management Organization Recognition Program designed and promoted by the Japan's Ministry of Economy, Trade and Industry (METI) , jointly with the Nippon Kenko Kaigi, to honor companies that practice good health management.